Writing

 2. he thinks my feelings are irrelevant and I need to get over it, or

-3. he doesn’t think I’m smart enough to solve it on my own.
+3. he doesn’t think I’m smart enough to solve it alone.

-There have been instances where we misunderstood each other, mostly due to uncommunicated expectations.
-However, through patience and practice, we’ve learned that clarifying our intentions upfront and always seeking a place of understanding allows us to navigate our differing communication styles more effectively and lovingly.
-This journey has shown us that with dedication and understanding, it’s possible to bridge the gap in communication and strengthen relationships.
+We’ve learned that clarifying our intentions upfront and always seeking a place of understanding allows us to navigate our differing communication styles more effectively and lovingly.
+This journey has shown us that it’s possible to bridge the communication gap and strengthen relationships with dedication and understanding.

 The Takeaway